jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 time in a foreign place.

-Someone driving my body carried my bike up the wooden, outdoor staircase and rested it outside of Wen's door.
+Someone driving my body carried my bike up the wooden, outdoor staircase and rested it outside of Wendelene's door.
 The same ghost had me take out my contacts and unroll my sleeping bag.
 Daniel, Mike, and I crashed in the living room at approximately 2AM.